marekjm/viuact/docs/SPEC.markdown

 - simple data types (e.g. integer or float)
 - compound data types (i.e. vector and struct)
+- tag enums (enums with place for some data)
+- plain enums (symbolic representations of constants)

 Programmers can create their own data types using structs and vectors to add structre to the data, and enumerations to add tags.